SamuelSwartzberg/flashcardifying_text_temp/inf/data-management/structured-data/databases/databases.md

 table:database language|does
-data control language|authorization control data definition language|
-data manipulation language|write data data query language|fetch data
+data control language|authorization control data definition language|interact with schemas data manipulation language|write database operation data query language|read⎵wide⎵ database operation

 ## operations

-A read⎵wide⎵ dataset operation is sometimes divided into browse and read⎵narrow⎵ dataset operations.
+A read⎵wide⎵/write database operation is a read⎵wide⎵/write dataset operation performed on a database A read⎵wide⎵ dataset operation is sometimes divided into browse and read⎵narrow⎵ dataset operations.
 A write dataset operation may be a create, update or delete dataset operation.
 A create/update/delete dataset operation creates/updates/deletes one or more data/dataset things.

+#### database transaction

+##### basics

+A database transaction is a unit of work done against a database, and consists of n database language statements.

+##### ACID

+ACID is a set of properties that a database transaction should ideally have to guarantee data validity.
+ACID consists of atomicity, consistency, isolation, durability

 A database type is a database implementing a data model of a certain data model type.

+A database schema is a schema for a database.